Nice to meet you.

 How to write an e-commerce return policy

-Now that we’ve mentally ingested the most pertinent facts about e-commerce returns, here are some tips you can use to write a winning return policy that encourages customer retention and loyalty.
+Now that we’ve mentally ingested the most pertinent facts about e-commerce returns, here are some tips you can use to write a winning return policy that encourages customer loyalty and retention.

 Look at some of the leading return policies online: Online stores like Zappos, L.L.
 Bean, Kohl’s, and Target offer some of the most liberal and best-worded return policy available.
 They’re a great starting point that you can use to write your return policy.